sydni/workshop/README.md

 ### a bit of cleaning up

 Before we begin coding up a few apps, let's firstly get rid of the default 'app' that the React Native folks have left in for us.
-Through the terminal,`cd` to the `GoingNative` directory, and type `Atom .`
+Through the terminal,`cd` to the `GoneNative` directory, and type `Atom .`

 Once in Atom, go to the `index.ios.js` file; this is the js file that produced the page you saw when running `react-native run-ios` for the first time.
 Go ahead and take a peek - there's no harm in having a quick look at it :).